Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers

-One of the most prominent examples demonstrating how significantly the disorder can affect quantum phase transition is the infinite randomness criticality.
-It appears as a fixed point in the transverse-field Ising model in the presence of disorder - random distribution either in the interaction or in the transverse field or in both \cite{fisher1992random, fisher1995critical}.
-It was shown that such disorder forms a relevant perturbation: even infinitesimal width of random distribution of coupling constants of fields drives the system to a fundamentally different universality class in the thermodynamic limit.
-This regime is governed by extremely anisotropic scaling, with correlation length critical exponent $\nu = 2$ and an infinite dynamical critical exponent, $z \to \infty$ \cite{fisher1992random, fisher1995critical, young1996numerical} forming a striking contrast to the clean Ising transition with $\nu=1$ and $z=1$.
-The crossover between these two universality classes---clean Ising and infinite randomness--- is governed by system size, disorder strength, and proximity to criticality ~\cite{fisher1995critical, dziarmaga2006dynamics, caneva2007adiabatic}.
+The paradigmatic example demonstrating the significant effect of disorder on quantum phase transitions in one dimension is infinite randomness criticality.
+It appears as a fixed point in the transverse-field Ising model in the presence of disorder---random distribution either in the interaction or in the transverse field or in both \cite{fisher1992random, fisher1995critical}.
+It was shown that such disorder forms a relevant perturbation: even an infinitesimal width in the random distribution of coupling constants brings the system into a fundamentally different universality class in the thermodynamic limit.
+This regime is governed by extremely anisotropic scaling, with two distinct correlation length critical exponents $\nu_\mathrm{typ} = 1$ for typical and $\nu_\mathrm{av} = 2$ for average correlations, and an infinite dynamical critical exponent, $z \to \infty$~\cite{fisher1992random, fisher1995critical, young1996numerical}, forming a striking contrast to the clean Ising transition with a single $\nu=1$ and $z=1$.
+The crossover between these two universality classes---clean Ising and infinite randomness--- is governed by system size, disorder strength, and proximity to criticality~\cite{PhysRevB.70.054430,fisher1995critical, dziarmaga2006dynamics, caneva2007adiabatic}.

-These changes in universality class have profound consequences for the Kibble-Zurek mechanism.
-In clean Ising systems, the density of topological defects (kinks) scales with the sweep rate of the control parameter according to a universal power law $\mu = 0.5$ \cite{zurek2005dynamics}.
-In contrast, in case of the infinite-randomness criticality, this scaling is dramatically modified: the defect density no longer follows a power law, but instead exhibits a logarithmic dependence on the sweep rate, specifically scaling as the inverse of the square of the logarithm of the rate \cite{dziarmaga2006dynamics, caneva2007adiabatic}.
-Interestingly, this anomalous scaling behavior only emerges at sufficiently slow sweeps, while faster ramps still exhibit crossover behavior resembling the clean Ising regime \cite{dziarmaga2006dynamics, caneva2007adiabatic}.
+These changes in universality class have profound consequences for the KZ mechanism.
+In clean Ising systems, the density of topological defects (kinks) scales with the sweep rate of the control parameter according to a universal power law $\mu = 0.5$~\cite{zurek2005dynamics}.
+In contrast, in the infinite-randomness criticality, this scaling is dramatically modified: the defect density no longer follows a power law, but exhibits a logarithmic dependence on the sweep rate~\cite{dziarmaga2006dynamics, caneva2007adiabatic}.
+Interestingly, this anomalous scaling behavior only emerges at sufficiently slow sweeps, while faster ramps exhibit a crossover resembling the clean Ising regime~\cite{dziarmaga2006dynamics, caneva2007adiabatic}.